 Setup - Otherwise known as a complete setup.
 Making the instrument play as good as possible.
 This will typically include action adjustments, both nut and bridge, neck adjustment, intonation set, electronic components cleaned, tightened, new strings installed (which includes the above work under string change).
 This puts the instrument in the best playing condition it can be not including fretwork.

 Dressing the Frets - Also known as leveling and recrowning.
 Frets are leveled and recrowned (reshaped) to be like new.
 This is done when the frets have significant wear but are not so bad as to need replacing.
+It also includes the below 'dressing the fret edges' if needed.
 Action and neck adjustments are also included with this job.

 Partial Refret - When some frets wear down to the point of needing replaced while most of the other frets do not have excessive wear, a partial refret is done.
 Often needed by players who tend to play in one area (such as first few frets).
 A fret dressing is included as the new and old frets need to be level with each other.
 Prices vary mostly due to number of frets needed replaced.